-NSM Number Facts® has a comprehensive set of teaching and assessment resources for every stage in the schools programme.
+Number Sense Maths has a comprehensive set of teaching and assessment resources for every stage of the programme.
 Here are some free examples of the resources you will find for every teaching step in every stage, and an example of an end of stage assessment pack.

 Assessment through conferencing is an essential part of the programme.
 Assessment check points are built in at regular stages.
 Our assessment packs provide instructions, record sheets, and fact cards to make assessing children straightforward.